aisamanra/s-cargot/README.md

 Left "Found atom in cdr position"
 ~~~~

-These names and patterns can be quite long, so S-Cargot also exports
-several pattern synonyms that can be used both as expressions and
-in pattern-matches to make working with these types less verbose.
-These are each contained in their own module, as their names conflict
-with each other, so it's recommended to only import the type that
-you plan on working with:
+These names and patterns can be quite long, especially when you're constructing or matching on S-expression representations in Haskell source, so S-Cargot also exports several pattern synonyms that can be used both as expressions and in pattern-matching.
+These are each contained in their own module, as their names conflict with each other, so it's recommended to only import the module corresponding to the type that you plan on working with:

 ~~~~.haskell
 >>> import Data.SCargot.Repr.Basic